< Back

 Cardinal Bandinello Sauli and Three Companions.
 Wood, 122 x 150.

 Sebastiano’s largest portrait (but not one of his more successful compositions).
 Signed and dated 1516 on the piece of paper on the lower right of the table.
 The identity of the young sitter is established by the damaged inscription (first read in 1951) on the bell on the table.
 Bandinello Sauli of Genoa was created a cardinal by Julius II in 1511; he died in 1518, ruined by the charge of complicity in the cardinals’ plot to poison Leo X. On the strength of comparisons with engravings, the man pointing upwards has been identified as Paolo Giovio (the physician, historian and collector of portraits) and his companion as Giovanni Maria Cattaneo (a humanist scholar and poet).
 The table is covered by a 'Lotto carpet' from Anatolia.
-The open book is illustrated with maps and could be a manuscript copy of Ptolemy's Geography
+The open book is illustrated with maps and could be a manuscript copy of Ptolemy's Geography.

 The picture is recorded in 1780 in the palazzo of Giacomo Balbi at Genoa.
 By 1854 it had entered the London collection of Lord Taunton (where it was fancifully described as ‘Amerigo Vespucci submitting maps of his discoveries to various gentlemen’), and then passed by inheritance to the Stanley family of Quantock Lodge, Bridgewater, Somerset.
 By 1920 it had been acquired by Viscount Lascelles, later 6th Earl of Harewood, who hung it at the top of the great staircase in Chesterfield House, his London residence after his marriage to Mary, the Princess Royal.
 Acquired by Kress in 1949 and gifted to the National Gallery in 1961.